 Almost everyone wants to know how to lower utility bills – and that’s why you’re here, too!
-After three years of living off-grid with no utility bills, we are moving into a century-old home and the previous owner was burning through thousands of litres of fuel oil each year.
+After three years of living off-grid with no utility bills, we recently moved into a century-old home and the previous owner was burning through thousands of litres of fuel oil each year.
 Regardless of the environmental impact of that, I simply can’t afford to burn 5000 litres of fuel oil for heat and hot water!

 You know, it’s safe to guess that you can’t afford to burn money, either.